Cat13-beep/reproducible-research_homework/README.md

 # Question 5
 **5a)**
 I imported the data set into posit from the repo file Cui_etal2014.csv, from the question 5 folder.
-I found From exploring the data that the table has 13 Columns and 33 Rows (excluding the headings).
+I found by exploring the data that the table has 13 Columns and 33 Rows (excluding the headings).

 **5b)**
 V=aL^b is the allometric equation.
 To get to a linear model (Y=mx+c) I applied the log transformation to both sides of the equation and then applied the laws of logarithms to get logV= loga+blogL.
 I applied this transformation to both the genomic length of viral volume in posit when performing the regression analysis, code can be found in the folder in my repo.